josh-hs-ko/Thesis/README.md

 Definition of hylomorphisms and the Hylomorphism Theorem.

 #### Thesis.Relation.Join
-Definition and properties of componentwise join.
+Definition and properties of binary join and its componentwise version, and definition of summing join (kept for future work).
-Kept for future work.

 #### Thesis.Relation.Meet
 Definition of meet and its componentwise version.